ultimate-vw/data-archival-service/README.md

 # data-archival-service

 Creating a monorepo to deploy the application on AWS with documentation and design thinking notes.
-This monorepo contains application for data-archival-service.
+This monorepo contains the application for the data-archival-service.

-This is a basic fullstack setup deployed on AWS (Production ready)
+This is a basic full-stack setup deployed on AWS (Production-ready)

-------- DO NOT CHANGE ABOVE -------------------

-------- Dynamic Structure Below ---------------

-!!Required structure and notes needs to be added here from below:
+!!The required structure and notes need to be added here from below:

+If you want to build this with me, feel free to contact me.

 ## [Architecture Diagram]
 <img src="docs/da_brainstorming.jpg" alt="Architecture Diagram" width="500"/>